corda/corda-docs-portal/content/en/platform/corda/1.4/cenm/network-map.md

 #### Local Signing Service

-The local signing service is recommended for testing and toy environments.
+The local Signing Service is recommended for testing and toy environments.
 Given a local key store containing the relevant signing keys, it provides the functionality to automatically sign all approved Network Map and Parameter updates on a configured schedule.
 No human interaction is needed and the credentials for the key stores have to be provided upfront.
 The service is an integrated signer that is a cut-down version of the standalone